thegreenrobot/littlechef-rackspace/README.md

 [![Build Status](https://travis-ci.org/tildedave/littlechef-rackspace.png)](https://travis-ci.org/tildedave/littlechef-rackspace)

-Libraries for deploying chef to Rackspace Cloud Servers powered by OpenStack.
-Replaces `knife rackspace` when a Chef Server is not in use.
+Deploy chef to Rackspace Cloud Servers powered by OpenStack without a Chef Server.

+Replaces `knife rackspace` for users of LittleChef.
 Built on top of the excellent libcloud and littlechef libraries.

 ## Installation Instructions